jaspector

 Permit fees must be paid with submission of the application.
 If a permit is not issued, the amount paid is refundable.
 Once the permit is issued, the amount paid is nonrefundable.

-How to Schedule
+How to schedule

-Typical inspection sequence: Temp power pole (if necessary), gas/sewer/water yard line, foundation, drain waste and venting, slab, FEMP combined inspection (framing, electrical rough, plumbing rough, gas rough, mechanical rough), final building inspection, and additional or fewer inspections depending on project type.
+Typical sequence: Temp power pole (if necessary), gas/sewer/water yard line, foundation, drain waste and venting, slab, FEMP combined inspection (framing, electrical rough, plumbing rough, gas rough, mechanical rough), final building inspection, and additional or fewer inspections depending on project type.

-Do I need a building permit in Abernathy, TX?
+01 Do I need a building permit in Abernathy, TX?

 Permits are required for new houses, manufactured homes, mobile homes, accessory buildings over 200 square feet, additions or alterations to existing residential or commercial buildings, swimming pools, fences, window replacements, driveway approaches, and similar listed work.
 A separate floodplain development permit is required before development in a FEMA special flood hazard area.

-How much does a building permit cost in Abernathy, TX?
+02 How much does a building permit cost in Abernathy, TX?

+Building permit fees in Abernathy, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75.00 per inspection; $40.00 for irrigation.
 Fees are calculated as: See Appendix A of fee schedule.

-How do I apply for a building permit in Abernathy, TX?
+03 How do I apply for a building permit in Abernathy, TX?

-1. Confirm the property is inside Abernathy city limits and verify it is in the Hale County portion of the city.
+To apply for a building permit in Abernathy, TX, follow these steps: 1.
+Confirm the property is inside Abernathy city limits and verify it is in the Hale County portion of the city.
 2. Create a Cloudpermit account and submit the building permit application through the city portal.
 3. Upload required submittals including complete set of plans and specifications, foundation detail, plat showing property lines and existing/proposed construction, and Texas Architectural Barriers registration for commercial projects valued over $50,000.
 4. If the project is in a FEMA special flood hazard area, obtain a floodplain development permit and provide required floodplain technical submissions.
 5. Wait for plan review.
 6. Pay permit fees.
 7. Schedule inspections through the Cloudpermit account as work progresses.
 8. Obtain final inspection approval and any required certificate of occupancy before occupancy or use.

-What work is exempt from building permits in Abernathy, TX?
+04 What work is exempt from building permits in Abernathy, TX?

-How do I schedule a building inspection in Abernathy, TX?
+05 How do I schedule a building inspection in Abernathy, TX?

-Other cities in Hale County
+Other jurisdictions in Hale County.

-View all Hale County jurisdictions →
+All Hale County jurisdictions →